 Year 9 Geography

-The world we live in is a big and amazing place.
-It comprises over seven billion people, with almost two hundred different countries, seven continents and five oceans.
+The world we live in is a big and an amazing place.
+It comprises of almost 8 billion people, with almost two hundred different countries, seven continents and five oceans.
 Making sense of all these things and the different environments that make up our planet is vital for being a responsible and proactive world citizen.
-The way we interact with our globe is crucial to its future as well as ours, therefore in order to interact with it responsibly, we must first make sense of it all and that is what Geography is all about.
+The way we interact with our globe is crucial to its future as well as ours.
+In order to interact with it responsibly, we must first make sense of it.
+That is what Geography is all about.

-In this Unit we look to answer four big questions:
+In this subject we look to answer four big questions: